a-orangetree/College_Football_Scrape/README.md

 10 years is an arbitrary number and can be of course changed.
 The code does take some time to run (i.e. several hours).

 I will continue to improve the performance of the script and potentially add more data as time permits.
-Of course, as the webiste changes its layout information will change, possibly making new information available or previous displayed information unavailable.
+Of course, as the webiste changes new information may become available or previously displayed information may disappear.

 I am currently working on bringing in individual game statistics.